 Departing August 1st 2017, they cycled northwards through the heart of Spain under the Spanish sun before moving into France, Germany, Luxembourg and Brussels in Belgium.

 It is in Brussels at the SB HQ where they met Louma Albik, for the first time.
 Click here if you would like to find out more about the work that she does.
-Her family needs a lot more support.
+Her family needs more support.
 The SB organisation was founded by her in 2013 shortly after civil war broke out in Syria.

 By autumn, temperatures were cooler and they rested with Tim’s family in The Netherlands before taking a ferry from Hull in England in the UK where they pedalled from East to West through the UK before taking another boat from Liverpool.
 There they rested with Brendan’s cousins before taking a ferry to rest with friends and family in Dublin, Ireland.
 They crossed a number of borders and territories.
 Click here for more details.